SSWConsulting/SSW.Rules.Content/rules/defining-pbis/rule.md

   * What's the value for the Product Owner

-If the PBI is missing any of these thing, make sure they are defined.
+If the PBI is missing any of these things, make sure they are defined.
 Don't be afraid to push back, all developers should understand exactly what is expected.

 [The Definition of Ready](https://www.ssw.com.au/rules/have-a-definition-of-ready) helps to enforce this, by formally documenting the requirements for acceptance from the team.
 So, make sure to refer to this document if there is any confusion about a PBI definition.